Help articles

 Links

-In this section you are able to make sure that your email design contains the correct links.
+In this section you can make sure that your email design contains the correct links.
 This is useful for spotting elements, such as buttons and images that may contain inaccurate or out of date links.

 By hovering over a link, it will highlight where this link is in your email, enabling you to make sure it is in the right place.
 You can also click onto the links to ensure they are working correctly and take you to the intended destination.

-By combining all of the above functions, users are able to thoroughly check their email design in one place.
+By combining all the above functions, users can thoroughly check their email design in one place.
 The Message Preview function offers the best of both worlds – better accuracy and increased speed.

 Email marketing healthcheck